-Other financial liabilities, including placements from banks and other financial institutions, guarantee deposits, deposits from shareholders, interest payables and other payables are initially measured at fair value, net of transaction costs.
+Other financial liabilities, including placements from banks, guarantee deposits, interest payables and other payables are initially measured at fair value, net of transaction costs.
 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.

 (ii) Impairment of financial assets